Weinstein accuser takes stand in LA after New York testimony

 According to allegations in an indictment and court testimony, the assault of Young came the day after Weinstein raped an Italian model at a different hotel during the run-up to that year’s Academy Awards, where Weinstein was annually a major player.

-Weinstein, 70, has pleaded not guilty to 11 counts of rape and sexual assault involving five women, and he has repeatedly denied that he engaged in any sex that wasn’t consensual.
+Weinstein, 70, has pleaded not guilty to 11 counts of rape and sexual assault involving five women.
+He has said that many of those incidents were consensual, though in the case of Young his defense denies there was any sexual interaction at all.

 Follow AP Entertainment Writer Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton